Sign in →

 Specimen Type: Plasma

 Container/Tube: Light-blue top (3.2% sodium citrate) tube, properly filled.
-Prefer 2.7 or 5 ml tubes
+Prefer 2.7 ml tubes

 Specimen Volume:3 mL